 Ford’s marketing team named the full-size Ford the Galaxie.
 This was an effort to capture some interest in the car with an association to the Space Race that held the attention of the U.S. during the 1950s and 1960s.
 For the 1959 model of the full-size Fairlane 500, the top of the line Galaxie name was added.
 The Fairlane models moved to an intermediate platform in 1962.
-Galaxie now encompassed the full-sized Ford offerings, having Galaxie models for four generations of the brand from 1959-1974.
+Galaxie now encompassed the full-sized Ford offerings.
+Read on as we examine Ford Galaxie history across four generations from 1959-1974.

 The lead photo is of a second generation, 1960 Ford Galaxie Sunliner convertible that is powered by a 352-cubic inch V8 engine that is topped by a four-barrel carburetor and backed by an automatic transmission.

 As with other cars from the period, the 1959 Galaxie was adorned with stainless steel and chrome, could come with optional two-tone paint, and had exterior styling and interior trim that evoked the aforementioned Space Race.
 Especially with the lights on, the large round taillights looked like red-hot rocket after burners.
 If you selected the top of the line 352-cubic inch V8, you had 300 horses at the ready.
 Step on the go pedal, and it felt and sounded like you were in a rocket.

 This Sunliner has a power convertible top, a tinted windshield, a split bench front seat, and a pushbutton AM radio.
 What more could you ask for from a convertible on a sunny day?